tst-race/race-docs/race-developer-guide.md

 <br></br>

 ## **Running**
-The [RACE Quickstart guide](https://github.com/tst-race/race-quickstart/blob/main/README.md) walks through running test deployments based on prebuilt/prepackaged docker images and plugin kits hosted on Github.
-The [RiB Documentation](https://github.com/tst-race/race-in-the-box/tree/2.6.0/documentation) provides more comprehensive descriptions of all the RiB commands and how to use them to trigger different RACE software behaviors in the RiB-based test deployment environment.
-Here we just provide basic instructions for how to run test deployments based on locally build images and plugins, and a description of what would be necessary to run RACE outside of the RiB test environment.

-### Using Local Builds

-TODO

-### RACE outside RiB

-TODO
+Refer to the [Additional Reading](additional-reading) section for more information on starting and running a deployment.
+TODO: pulling images vs building

+TODO: link to performer documentation landing page after move to github

+TODO: reference the user-guide

+TODO: using locally built images (note pulling from "some" container registry)

+TODO: clarify RiB is for test purposes, not for real-world deployments

 <br></br>

 ## **Remaining Work**
 This section is a catch all for concepts that aren't fully implemented, well defined, or sufficiently tested.
 * Server Bootstrapping: no server test app exists, so server bootstrapping may not be fully supported.
+* Android/ARM isn't fully supported as of (3/17/23).
+TODO: remaining work?

 <br></br>

 ## **Troubleshooting**
 RACE Artifacts are built on top of Ubuntu docker images.
 So, it follows that the RACE troubleshooting philosophy is consistent with Linux systems.
 For example, users can check `journalctl` for useful systemd log entries.

 RACE also facilitates logging at the RiB, RACE, and plugin/artifact levels.
-It's generally easiest to start with the logs, which are volume mounted from `~/.race/rib/deployments/local/<deployment name>/logs` on the host to `/logs` in the individual containers.  `gdb` and `valgrind` are generally reserved for debugging crashes, or anything else not easily discernible by the logs.
+It's generally easiest to start with the logs.  `gdb` and `valgrind` are generally reserved for debugging crashes, or anything else not easily discernible by the logs.

 </br>

 ### **Build Tips**
+TODO: this will probably change once things move to github

 There are generally scripts provided to abstract build details.
 Most scripts have a `--help` flag.

 Everywhere there is a Dockerfile, there is README.md with tips and hints.

-Most projects contain build instructions in their README.md, otherwise most are also built in Github CI, so `<repo>/.github/workflows/ci.yml` provides steps that can be run on a local host as well.
+Most projects contain a .gitlab-ci.yml file that was historically used to build the various projects.
+These can be referred to for additional tips in building a project.
+TODO: will this change for github equivalent files?

+Most projects resulting in RACE artifacts require "cmake modules" to build.
+This is facilitated through the common script convention `<repo-base>/<project>/prepare_cmake_modules.sh`.

+Errors have commonly arisen from image caching, where the expectation is to have one or new images running in a deployment.
+TODO: detail

 ### **Common Issues**
+TODO: identify known issues and limitations with RACE Core

 Caching stale Docker images has been a common root issue in RiB deployments.
 This can be corrected by using the rib deployment [local/aws/te] create --fetch-plugins-on-start or --cached flags in a RiB deployment, or manually removing Docker images via:
 ```